sagemath/trac_to_gh/Issue 1656.md

 # Issue 1656: make SCons pick the same gcc as `which gcc`

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1656

 Original creator: mabshoff